amfairley/nunisi/TESTING.md

 coverage report
 ```

 The coverage report can be seen [here](/documentation/testing/coverage_report.txt).
-Overall a coverage of 80% was achieved with all automated tests passing.
-The number was reduced from 100 due to the complexity of the webhook_handler and webook files and the Django project files such as manage.py and the settings.py file which did not require TDD.
+Overall a coverage of 87% was achieved with all 156 automated tests passing.
+The number was reduced from 100 largely due to the complexity of the webhook_handler and webook files and the Django project files such as settings.py which did not require TDD.

 **Errors**:
 - When doing TDD for the available_rooms view, the commits were added at the end of the process, obscuring the order of the testing, however these were done following the TDD philosophy.